 - There are many interesting groups on facebook where many helpful people are only too willing to help.
 Join the ones that grab your interest.

 - Take walks outside.
 Learn to connect with nature.

 - Develop an interest in bird watching and share your sightings with bird enthusiasts in online groups.

 These are just a few suggestions but there are many more.
-While social isolation is not what we wanted, it’s just possible that it can launch us towards a new way of thinking.
+While social isolation is not what we want, it’s just possible that it can launch us towards a new way of thinking.

 Now read how our feelings and emotions are reflected in our handwriting.